YuukiFST/Personal-LLM-Guide/README.md

 ---

-## Rule 3 – Prompt generation
+## Rule 3 – Prompt engineering

-Most models are bad at generating good prompts.
-Claude is an exception, probably because Anthropic published detailed documentation on prompt engineering and Claude has internalized that material.
+Most people have no idea how to write a good prompt.
+They follow tips from YouTube channels run by people who read the same three blog posts and repackaged them.
+That's not where the real material is.

-Claude still isn't perfect at this.
-You'll need to review and refine what it produces.
-Treat it as a starting point.
+Anthropic and Z AI both published proper prompt engineering guidelines.
+The actual reasoning behind what works and why.
+You can find both papers in this repository.
+Start there instead.

 ---